withastro/astro/.changeset/flat-snakes-hammer.md

 })
 ```

-##### Time-based invalidation
+## Cache invalidation options

 By default, ISR responses are cached for the duration of your deployment.
+You can further control caching by setting an `expiration` time or prevent caching entirely for certain routes.

+### Time-based invalidation

-You can change this by setting `isr` to an object with an `expiration` field:
+You can change the length of time to cache routes this by configuring an `expiration` value in seconds:

 ```js
 export default defineConfig({